 Ossie is owner and director of Aquify, suppliers of water filtration systems to restaurants, corporates and homes.
 He was previously General Manager and Wine Buyer at The River Cafe where, with his mother Rose Gray, he set up Cooks in Schools, a charity advocating the raising of standards for school meals.
 Ossie has three children and lives in west London.

 After a career in primary schools in London, Liz retired as Head of Charles Dickens School in Southwark in 2006, having affected a complete transformation - a task that included taking over direct control of the school kitchens.
-In 2005 Liz was 'The Pride of Britain' teacher of the year, in recognition of the huge improvement in the school's achievement and in school food.
-Liz is Chair of Directors at Farms for City Children and a trustee of Coin Street Community Builders.
+In 2005, Liz was 'The Pride of Britain' teacher of the year, in recognition of the huge improvement in the school's achievement and in school food.
+Liz is also Chair of Trustees for Colombo Street Community & Sports Centre and Coin Street Centre Trust.

 Paul is an accountant who runs the London office of Nash Harvey LLP, a firm of Chartered Accountants who work as general practitioners in London and the south east.
 Paul has been assisting clients running and growing their businesses for almost 30 years.
 He is married with two children and has a keen interest in most food related matters.